kevinwang09/learningtower/README.md

 each of the survey years. i.e. `student_subset_2000`, `student_subset_2003` etc.

 The `student` subset dataset can be loaded easily.
-See `?student_subset_2000` for detailed information on the measured variables.
+See `?student` for detailed information on the measured variables.

 ``` r
 library(learningtower)